evcc-io/evcc/README.md

 Meter has a single implementation where meter readings- power and energy- can be configured to be delivered by plugin.

-### SoC
+### Vehicle

-SoC represents a specific EV battery.
-Configuring a SoC allows to define it's `Capacity (kWh)` and dynamically provide:
+Vehicle represents a specific EV vehicle and its battery:

+- `Title()`: vehicle name for display in the configuration UI
+- `Capacity()`: battery capacity in kWh
 - `ChargeState()`: state of charge in %

+Optionally, a vehicle can optionally also provide:

+- `CurrentPower()`: charge power in W
+- `ChargedEnergy()`: charged energy in kWh
+- `ChargeDuration()`: charge duration

-If SoC is configured and assigned to the charger, charge status and remaining charge duration become available in the user interface.
+If vehicle is configured and assigned to the charger, charge status and remaining charge duration become available in the user interface.

 ### Loadpoint